 Our D-Flect is an informal forum for creative exchange within the Design Thinking community and beyond.
-At this event, outstanding innovators from the most diverse fields are invited to the HPI D-School to share their knowledge and, most of all, their enthusiasm.
+At this event, outstanding innovators from the most diverse fields are invited to the HPI D-School to share their knowledge and engage in an inspiring discussion with our community.

-The next D-Flect will take place on 19 December 2017 and we are happy to welcome Prof. Dr. Falk Uebernickel, the new Chair of Design Thinking and Business Innovation at Hasso Plattner Institute.
+The next D-Flect will take place on 2 December 2019 and we are happy to welcome Prof. Dr. Falk Uebernickel, the new Chair of Design Thinking and Business Innovation at Hasso Plattner Institute.